Simplyalex99/OpenReview/README.md

 ## Description

-OpenReview is a machine learning app that uses natural language processing to provide users with categorized customer reviews on different local businesses and services, along with business competitors and prediction of the business's success based on customer reviews and ratings.
+OpenReview is a machine learning app that uses natural language processing to save businesses time and money by providing categorized customer reviews on different local businesses and services, along with business competitors and category product recommendations and prediction of the business's success based on customer reviews and ratings.

 ## Set-Up